Asian Markets Mostly Higher As Iran Fears Recede, Eyes On US Jobs - UrduPoint

 "What we've seen over the past couple of days with some of this relief rally, this is indicative of a market that's wanted to go higher for a while now as a result of better fundamentals and a little bit of optimism around reaccelerating growth here in the US."
 Wall Street's three main indexes racked up fresh records and Asia broadly followed suit, though the gains were light.

-Tokyo went into the break 0.2 percent up, Seoul added 0.4 percent and Sydney jumped 0.7 percent, while Wellington and Jakarta also rose.
+Tokyo ended 0.5 percent up, Seoul added 0.9 percent and Sydney jumped 0.8 percent, while Singapore put on 0.2 percent, Taipei jumped 0.5 percent and Mumbai climbed 0.7 percent.
+Wellington, Bangkok and Jakarta also rose.

-Investors are now looking to the release later in the day of US jobs figures for a better idea about the state of the world's top economy.
+Investors are now looking to the release later in the day of US jobs figures for a better idea about the state of the world's top economy, while next week sees China and the US put pen to paper on their mini trade deal.

 The "critical payroll data comes as a most welcome distraction and will provide an essential update on the pace of US job gains", said Stephen Innes at AxiTrader.